My Hunan Beef Recipe beats any take-out and will be ready before you can say “fortune cookie.” Your kitchen never smelled so good!

 If you don’t have a friendly neighborhood butcher to take care of that step for you, I suggest partially freezing the ribs to aid in micro-slicing.

 Next is the marinade, a scant amount, really, because this is a dry dish, not something saucy to pour over steamed rice.
-There’s just enough soy sauce and rice wine to help tenderize and flavori-ize, with a touch of potato starch.
+There are just enough soy sauce and rice wine to help tenderize and flavori-ize, with a touch of potato starch.

 Different starches behave differently, and cornstarch is the go-to for many Chinese dishes.